camoto-project/gamearchivejs/README.md

 (particularly the compression ones) are used amongst many unrelated archive formats.
 All the `gamecomp` algorithms are available to be used by any archive format in this library.

+During development you can test your algorithm like this:

+    # Read a sample archive and list the files, with debug messages on
+    $ ./bin/gamearch --debug open -f arc-myformat example.dat list

+    # Make sure the format is identified correctly or if not why not
+    $ ./bin/gamearch --debug identify example.dat

+If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.